michaelryap/framer-tutorial/README.md

 Framer allows you to "listen" to many events: click events, touch events, scroll events, drag events and more.

 ````
-# Listen listen to when the user clicks upon a layer name "layerA"
+# Listen to when the user clicks upon a layer name "layerA"
 layerA.on Events.Click, ->
     # Awesome code here
 ````